The Murders of Molly Southbourne: Reception

 The Murders of Molly Southbourne was well-received critically, with praise for its psychological themes.
 Some commentators compared the novel's plot to a parable about mental illness.
-Others compared it positively to other works featuring doppelgängers, such as William Wilson by Edgar Allan Poe.
-The New York Times praised the story for its moral ambiguity and portrayal of the nature of villainy.
+Others compared it positively to other works featuring doppelgängers, such as "William Wilson" by Edgar Allan Poe.
 In a positive review, Publishers Weekly called the novella a "bloody exploration of identity and self".

-It won the 2018 Nommo Award for Best Novella.

 Adaptations

-In 2017, the novella was optioned by Welle Entertainment.
-Cathy Schulman is slated to produce a film adaptation, along with Krishnan Menon and Adam Stone.
+In 2017, the novella was optioned by Welle Entertainmen and Cathy Schulman was slated to produce a film adaptation, along with Krishnan Menon and Adam Stone.
+As of 2020, the series had been optioned by Edgar Wright's, Nira Park's, Joe Cornish's and Rachael Prior's production company Complete Fiction, for the streaming service Netflix.
 It was both Thompson's first work and the first Tor.com novella to be optioned.